King (Florence and the Machine song): Composition

 "King" was described by music critics as a pop rock ballad.
 The track begins with restrained vocals, and minimal instrumentation over a strong bassline.
 At the three-minute mark, the song reaches an orchestral crescendo.
 This was described as a "monumental drum break [...] followed by the thunderous impact of her band piling in".

 The song's lyrics focus on Welch's examination of her inner conflict between art and starting a family.
 In an April 2022 interview with Vogue, Welch describes these struggles: "The whole crux of the song is that you're torn between the two.
 The thing I've always been sure of is my work, but I do start to feel this shifting of priorities, this sense of, like, maybe I want something different."
 The sacrifices which women have to make when choosing between families and their careers is a core theme of the track.
 On the song's hook, Welch repeats the refrain "I am no mother.
 I am no bride.
 I am king."

+Welch, in 2025, admitted the line "i never knew my killer would be coming from within," was haunting after suffering from a miscarriage, and that the pregnancy was ectopic during Dance Fever Tour.
+The fallopian tube had ruptured, resulting in massive internal haemorrhage that required emergency surgery.
+She said: "The closest I came to making life was the closest I came to death."